ayushjn20/dunner-wiki/Installation-Guide.md

 To reinstall, run `brew reinstall dunner`.

-# 3. Install using source code
+# 3. Install from source code

 **Note**: You need 'Dep' to download the dependencies.
 See how to install Dep [here](https://golang.github.io/dep/docs/installation.html).